project-hadron/discovery-transition-ds/docs/source/components/hello_hadron.rst

 appears to have association with other features.
 But for the purposes of the demo we are going to assume it to also be MCAR.

-With ``deck`` the conversion to catagorical has already imputed the nulls with the new catagorical value therefore we do not need to do anything.
+With ``deck`` the conversion to categorical has already imputed the nulls with the new categorical value therefore we do not need to do anything.

 .. code:: ipython3